framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

 *raspiBackup* prevents it from being started several times in parallel.
 Either *raspiBackup* is still running or the previous *raspiBackup* run terminated with an error and the lock was not removed.

 Further actions:

 With `ps -ef | grep raspiBackup` you can check whether *raspiBackup* is currently running.
 If yes, you have to wait until *raspiBackup* has finished.
-If not, the lock file must be deleted with `sudo rm /var/lock/raspiBackup`.
+If not, delete the lock file with `sudo rm /var/lock/raspiBackup`.

 ### RBK0019E: Option -a and -o not specified.